 1. A Scientific and Technical Body is hereby established.

-2. The Body shall be composed of experts nominated by Parties and elected by the Conference of the Parties with suitable qualifications, taking into account the need for multidisciplinary expertise, including scientific and technical expertise and expertise in relevant traditional knowledge of indigenous peoples and local communities, as well as gender balance and equitable geographical representation.
+2. The Body shall be composed of experts nominated by Parties and elected by the Conference of the Parties with suitable qualifications, taking into account the need for multidisciplinary expertise, including scientific and technical expertise and expertise in relevant traditional knowledge of Indigenous Peoples and local communities, as well as gender balance and equitable geographical representation.
 The terms of reference and modalities for the operation of the Body, including its selection process and the terms of members’ mandates, shall be determined by the Conference of the Parties at its first meeting.

 3. The Body may draw on appropriate advice emanating from relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies, as well from as other scientists and experts, as may be required.